Ottawa police warn 2.9 per cent increase in funding won't cover 'some strategic initiatives' in 2025

 There will also be money in the budget for initiatives focused on community safety in the ByWard Market, Alternative Mental Health Support, the Safer Streets initiative, a new Mounted Patrol Unit and the creation of an Ottawa Police Parliamentary Precinct to patrol the Parliament Hill area.

-The chief says the 2.9 per cent increase in the tax rate and a growth assessment increase of 1.5 per cent provides the "current investment" required to "provide a modern police service that is adequately staff, begin to address service delivery challenges and solve crime and proceed with the District model."
+The chief says the 2.9 per cent increase in the tax rate and a growth assessment increase of 1.5 per cent provides the "current investment" required to "provide a modern police service that is adequately and appropriately staffed, begin to address service delivery challenges and solve crime and proceed with the District model."

 "Unfortunately, the budget does not fully address some significant short and longer-term financial and operational risks and does not fund some strategic initiatives," Stubbs says, adding police are working with city staff to use "other funding levers to address pressures."